nelsonfleig/react-ts-webpack/README.md

 # React Typescript + Webpack Starter

-React Typescript and Webpack starter based on [Codevolution](https://www.youtube.com/watch?v=Elpu7CIuqjY&list=PLC3y8-rFHvwiWPS2RO3BKotLRfgg_8WEo&ab_channel=Codevolution)'s series.
+React Typescript and Webpack starter based in case you ever need it.
+Was asked about this in a job interview once, so here you go.